 |Active Support version||2.3.14|

-#3 Updated by Etienne Massip about 7 years ago
+#3 Updated by Etienne Massip over 7 years ago

 Here's a patch, but dunno it it's pretty enough?:

-#5 Updated by C Tibirna over 6 years ago
+#5 Updated by C Tibirna almost 7 years ago

 And here is an example (with GIT) that shows in what measure this could become debilitating.
 Where does the branch detach?
 At 9cec489a?
 No. At 5x807f1f!